International Master in

 To be admitted you must fulfil the language requirements indicated in the section “Language requirements”.

-The official teaching languages are German, Italian and English.
+The official teaching language is English.
 Therefore, the following language requirements apply, otherwise you will be excluded from the admission procedure:

 Entry level (to gain admission)